 I’m not sure when this habit developed, but I did it because I want to know what someone is trying to prove before I spend the time jamming a bunch of facts and observations into my head.

 Perhaps it reflects a general impatience born of reading online.
 Perhaps it’s because it makes me feel more mentally active.
 Don’t know, but now I have a tool I’ve named “Graffy” to instantly reverse the order of the paragraphs in an NYT article, and then display them in a new window.
 You can also get them back into the editor’s preferred order.
 Or, heck, randomize them—turning the neat sculpture of an op-ed into a chaotic blizzard of facts and observations gets me dancing around the info in joyful and educational ways.

 To use Graffy:

-- Make a bookmark with this text as the URL, found at this link or the following snippet:
+- Make a bookmark with this text as the URL:

-- Go to an NYT article, such as “Ending Greece’s Bleeding.”
-The tool, Graffy, works throughout the site, but makes most sense, to me, working with the Opinion content.
+- Go to an NYT opinion article, such as “Why Isn’t Trump a Real Populist?”
+Though I think Graffy works throughout the site, it makes the most sense, to me, working with the opinion content.

 - Click on the bookmark you created.